fernando-aristizabal/gVal/README.md

 # gVal: Geospatial Evaluator
-gVal (pronounced "g-val") is a high-level Python package to evaluate geospatial datasets by computing agreement maps and metrics between candidate and benchmark maps.
+gVal (pronounced "g-val") is a high-level Python package to evaluate geospatial datasets by computing agreement maps and metrics among candidate and benchmark maps.

 # Road Map